Cal-Maine Foods Inc

 Strength of Deforestation Commitment

-The company does not disclose a deforestation/conversion-free target related to soy.
+The company does not disclose having a deforestation/conversion-free target for soy.

 Transparency - Progress Against Commitment

-The company has responded to the CDP Forests 2022 questionnaire.
+The company responded to the CDP Forests Questionnaire in 2023, but the information is not publicly available.

 0.25/1.25